manuvazquez/gift-wrapper/README.md

 * you already have an svg
 * you have a [TeX](https://en.wikipedia.org/wiki/TeX) file **that can be compiled with [pdflatex](https://en.wikipedia.org/wiki/PdfTeX)**

 In any case, you just need to write the path to the file inside the text of the question (whether in the `statement`, the `answer` or the `feedbak`).
-If in the second scenario, i.e., you are including a *TeX* file, this will be compiled into a pdf with *pdflatex*, and then converted into a svg with [pdf2svg](https://github.com/dawbarton/pdf2svg/).
+If in the second scenario, i.e., you are including a *TeX* file, this will be compiled into a pdf with *pdflatex*, and then converted to a svg with [pdf2svg](https://github.com/dawbarton/pdf2svg/).
 Hence, in the end a *svg* file for every image is available.

 Images (*svg*s) are then copied to a remote host, and properly linked in the output GIFT file.

+### Do I need pdf2svg?

+There is (probably) nothing special about *pdf2svg* and, in principle, you can use any command-line program that takes as arguments the input pdf and the output svg.
+However, I've only tested the program with the above program since it's the one included in [Gentoo](https://www.gentoo.org/) Linux.

 ## Remote access